 - The person’s birth date, or at least the birth year

-In addition, it will be helpful to get the person’s profile ID number.
+In addition, it will be helpful to get a person’s profile ID number.
 Many of the Facebook OSINT tools use the profile ID number because it is much more specific than a name (e.g. the name John Smith will return thousands of results).

 The easiest way to get someone’s profile ID number if to visit their profile using a web browser.
-Then, right click anywhere on the page.
+Then, right-click anywhere on the page.
 Then select View Source Code.
 Search the source code for profile_ID.